parasaurolophus/rader.us/src/philosophy/computability.md

 be able to produce countably many well-formed formulas in that formal language.

-This means that one can re-frame the understanding that "the set of real numbers is not countable" as "most real numbers are not computable &mdash; i.e. there are no formulas for computing their values".
+This means that one can re-frame the understanding that "the set of real numbers is not countable" as "most real numbers are not computable" &mdash; i.e. there are no formulas for computing their values.
 This is because there are only countably many formulas but the set of all real numbers is not countable so there are uncountably many real numbers for which there is no formula on the basis of which they could be computed.
 Computability Theory attempts to answer